kashisau/api-modules-v1-auth/views/tokens.md

 #### Expected response

-The command will respond with a JWT character string of up to 200 characters.
+The command will respond with a JWT character string with some properties encoded (it's best to assume that this is under 1KB, but there is no hard limit).
 This character string must be included in the head of API calls that have an access level of 1 or more.

 A JSON API compatible response will contain the authentication token.